 Leading expert Jon Kabat-Zinn describes it as “awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally,” adding: “in the service of self-understanding and wisdom.”

 When you become aware of the present moment, you gain access to resources you may not have realized were with you all along—a stillness at your core.
 An awareness of what you need and don’t need in your life that’s with you all the time.
 You may not be able to change your situation, but mindfulness practice offers the space to change your response to your situation.

-MBSR (Mindfulness-Based Stress Reduction), founded by Kabat-Zinn, is gold-standard for research-backed mindfulness.
+Mindfulness-Based Stress Reduction (MBSR), founded by Kabat-Zinn, the gold-standard for research-backed mindfulness.
 Developed over 40 years ago, MBSR is an 8-week program, including supported teachings, mindfulness practices, and movement practices that help people work with the stresses of everyday life.
 MBSR practices allow you to bring kind awareness and acknowledgment to any stressed or anxious feelings in your body and mind and simply allow them to be.
 A 1992 study in the American Journal of Psychiatry found that MBSR can effectively reduce symptoms of anxiety and panic even in those with generalized anxiety disorder, panic disorder, or panic disorder with agoraphobia.